Dark-Show/SimpleEventPool/README.md

 # SimpleEventPool
-C implementation of a Event Pool to practise correct pointer usage
+C implementation of an Event Pool to practise correct pointer usage